Encouraging student engagement

 Data from past surveys can be found on the Surveys Data wiki page.

 Each semester the University asks all students to complete unit evaluations about their course.
 This is an opportunity for students to provide anonymous feedback about curriculum, teaching and assessment.
+Students' comments should be constructive and in line with the University Dignity and Respect Policy and Procedure.

 See our guide for staff to find out more about unit evaluations, including survey dates, questions for the survey, encouraging constructive feedback, and sharing results with students.